MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/installing-sharepoint-server-subscription-edition-on-windows-server-core.md

 11. Run the following SharePoint PowerShell cmdlets with their appropriate parameters to create or join a farm.

-    1. `New-SPConfigurationDatabase` to create a farm or `Connect-SPConfigurationDatabase` to join a farm
+    1. `New-SPConfigurationDatabase` to create a farm or `Connect-SPConfigurationDatabase` to join a farm.
     2. `Install-SPHelpCollection -All`
     3. `Initialize-SPResourceSecurity`
     4. `Install-SPService`